JatindraPatel/Bolwing_Scoreboard-FOG-Assignment-/README.md

 This project was built for the **Computer Vision Engineer Assignment (Round 1) at FOG**.
-It extracts scoreboard data (player names, frame scores, pins knocked down, totals, etc.) from a bowling alley video using frame sampling, Region-of-Interest (ROI) cropping, and OCR (Optical Character Recognition).
+It extracts scoreboard data (player names, frame scores, pins knocked down, totals, etc.) from a bowling alley video using frame sampling, ROI cropping, OCR, and a bit of post-processing that turns raw OCR text back into the scoreboard's row/column structure.

 ---